Consensys/doc.teku/docs/how-to/troubleshoot/network.md

 * **Low numbers of peers, or poor quality peers**.
 Refer to the [peering troubleshooting topic](#how-many-peers-do-i-need-or-other-peering-issues) for more information to resolve this.

 * **Poor internet speed**.
-An example is someone was on an ADSL link with only about 2.5Mbps upstream which led to misses, typically anything over 10Mbps upstream is acceptable.
+An example is someone was on an ADSL link with only about 2.5 Mbps upstream which led to misses, typically anything over 10 Mbps upstream is acceptable.

 ## Address missing attestations or non-inclusion issues